vincenzochiovaro/TastyCards/README.md

 ## Getting Started

-To get started with TastyCards (MVP), follow these steps:
+To get started with TastyCards, follow these steps:

 1. Clone the repository
 2. Navigate to the project directory